 CyberUSA provides methods to effectively integrate local activities with the NIST National Initiative for Cybersecurity Education (NICE) program for development of education tools and assets within covered markets and jobs map.
 This allows close integration with academic institutions for development of appropriate education programs to address identified jobs, skills & resilience gaps.

-CyberUSA will host monthly educational sessions within each region, corresponding face-to-face meeting for statewide and regional ecosystem participation, trust building, training and communication.
+CyberUSA hosts educational sessions within each region, corresponding face-to-face meeting for statewide and regional ecosystem participation, trust building, training and communication.

 Each year, all states and local participants are invited to contribute to the national gathering for all regions at CyberUSA Congress to advance the priorities of the national ISAO and integrate with the national ecosystem.